Hiking amid other-worldly beauty in one of Spain’s 7 Natural Wonders

 Rugged cliffs, extensive coral reefs and tiny white-washed villages

-Cabo de Gata Hiking
+Hiking in the Cabo de Gata Natural Park

 The ruggedly beautiful Cabo de Gata Natural Park is the perfect destination for off-season hiking.
 This wild south-eastern corner of Spain has a dry desert climate and a landscape to match.
 With its prickly pear cactuses, agave plants and palm trees, it is reminiscent of Mexico or Arizona.
 In fact, it will come as no surprise that Cabo de Gata and the neighbouring Tabernas desert have been popular locations for some of the great Western movies, including A Fistful of Dollars and The Good, the Bad and the Ugly.